 Here we’ve showcased 10 stylish templates for Save the Date cards, a key part of your wedding stationery set.
 You can either choose to download a template that fits your style and customize it to make it personal to you or create your own cards from scratch, which gives you complete control over making the design unique.

 Whichever route you choose to go down, you can be sure that one of these creative stationery styles will suit you, your partner, and the style of your ceremony.
-Let’s recap those 10 creative ideas:
+Let’s recap those 10 creative ideas to make your own save the date card:

 - Opt for Art Deco—this is a classic, glamorous style which won’t date and looks supremely elegant.

-- Send a postcard—don’t worry about buying envelopes by setting your invite up as a cute and convenient postcard.
+- Send a postcard—don’t worry about buying envelopes by setting your save the date invitations up as a cute and convenient postcard.

 - Go back in time—borrow design styles from bygone eras to make cards that are timeless and nostalgic.